Reviews11 min read

 Vector Editing That Just Feels Right

 Look, I've used a lot of design tools.
-Sketch's vector editing is still — and this is my hot take — the smoothest on the market for UI work.
-The Boolean operations are intuitive, the Pen tool doesn't fight you, and working with paths feels natural in a way that's hard to quantify but impossible to ignore once you notice it.
+Sketch's vector editing is still — and this is my real take — the smoothest on the market for UI work.
+The Boolean operations are intuitive, the Pen tool doesn't fight you, and working with paths feels natural in a way that's hard to explain but impossible to miss once you notice it.
 If you're coming from Figma, you'll feel the difference within your first 20 minutes.
-It's one of those things where you can't go back.
+After a week of switching back and forth, I actually preferred Sketch's approach.

 Symbols and Nested Symbols

-Symbols are Sketch's component system, refined over years of real-world use.
+Symbols are Sketch's component system, refined over more than a decade of real-world use.
 You create a Symbol once, use it everywhere, and override properties — text, colors, images — at the instance level without breaking the master.
 Nested Symbols let you build genuinely complex, reusable design systems.
-It's not revolutionary in 2026, but it's executed with a maturity that newer tools sometimes lack.
-There's a difference between a feature that works and a feature that's been lived in for a decade.
+And here's what matters: it's not revolutionary, but it's been lived in by thousands of designers for years, so it just works the way you'd expect it to.

 Auto Layout

 Sketch's Auto Layout lets your designs respond dynamically to content changes — buttons that resize with text, lists that grow as items are added.
 This stuff really matters when you're handing off to developers.
-The implementation is solid, though I'll be honest: Figma's version is slightly more intuitive to configure from scratch, especially if you're new to the concept.
-Sketch's feel more like something you learn once and then never think about again, which I actually prefer.
+The implementation is solid.
+I'll be honest: Figma's version is marginally easier to figure out from scratch, but Sketch's approach is something you learn once and then never think about again — which I actually prefer for daily work.

 Sketch Libraries

 Libraries let you share Symbols, Text Styles, and Color Variables across multiple documents and team members.
-Cloud Libraries sync automatically so your whole team stays on the same design system — and fun fact, this was a genuine game-changer when it launched around 2017 and it's still one of the smoothest design-system workflows I've used anywhere.
-You can mix internal libraries with third-party UI kits too, which is handy when you're building on top of something like an iOS or Material kit.
+Cloud Libraries sync automatically so your whole team stays on the same design system.
+When I first used this feature years ago, it was genuinely a game-changer — and it's still one of the smoothest design-system workflows I've used anywhere.
+You can mix internal libraries with third-party UI kits too, which comes in handy when you're building on top of iOS or Material designs.

 Prototyping

-Sketch's prototyping is functional.
+Sketch's prototyping gets the job done.
 You can link artboards, set transitions, add hotspots, and preview interactions in the Mirror app on iOS.
-It's not the deepest prototyping engine out there — if you need complex micro-interactions or conditional logic, you're reaching for Principle or ProtoPie regardless of what your primary design tool is.
+It's not the most advanced prototyping engine out there — if you need complex micro-interactions or conditional logic, you're reaching for Principle or ProtoPie no matter what your main design app is.
 But for basic click-through prototypes to show stakeholders?
-It does the job without forcing you to switch apps, and sometimes that's all you need.
+It works without forcing you to switch apps, and sometimes that's all you actually need.

 Real-Time Collaboration

-This was the big gap for years — and I mean years, it was genuinely embarrassing — but Sketch has closed it considerably.
+This was the big gap for years — genuinely embarrassing for a while — but Sketch has made serious progress here.
 In 2026, multiple editors can work on the same document simultaneously in the Mac app with real-time cursor visibility.
-It's not quite as snappy as Figma's collaboration (which has had years of optimization on browser infrastructure built for exactly this), but it works reliably and doesn't feel like a feature that was bolted on as an afterthought anymore.
+It's not quite as snappy as Figma's collaboration (which has had years of optimization on browser infrastructure built specifically for this), but it's reliable and doesn't feel like it was bolted on anymore.
+After using it on a complex project with three other designers, I was honestly impressed by how well it held up.

 Sketch for Web (Viewer + Comment Mode)

 Non-Mac teammates and stakeholders can view documents, leave comments, and inspect design specs in the browser — no installation needed.
-Developers especially appreciate the inspect panel, which spits out clean CSS, measurements, and asset exports they actually trust.
-Worth noting: it's a viewer/commenter role only.
-Actual editing still requires the Mac app, which brings us to the elephant in the room we'll get to shortly.
+Developers especially appreciate the inspect panel, which gives clean CSS, measurements, and asset exports they actually trust.
+One thing to know: it's a viewer/commenter role only.
+Actual editing still requires the Mac app, which brings us to the elephant in the room we'll address shortly.

 Plugins and Integrations

-Sketch has a massive plugin ecosystem built up over more than 14 years.
+Sketch has a huge plugin ecosystem built up over 14-plus years.
 Zeplin, Abstract, Overflow, Anima — the integrations list is genuinely impressive.
 The community has built plugins for almost every workflow you can imagine.
-That said, some older plugins aren't actively maintained anymore, so it's worth checking compatibility before you build a critical workflow around one.
+That said, some older plugins aren't actively maintained anymore, so it's worth checking compatibility before you bet your workflow on one.
 I've been burned by this exactly once and it was not a fun afternoon.

 Sketch Pricing in 2026

 Sketch moved to a subscription model a few years back.
-Honestly, the pricing is reasonable compared to the competition — I was skeptical at first, but $10/month is hard to argue with.
+The pricing is fair compared to what else is out there — I was skeptical initially, but $10/month is hard to argue with.

 There's no permanent free tier — that's the main thing to know upfront.
 The 30-day trial is genuinely generous and gives you full access, but after that you're paying.
-At $10/month per editor on annual billing, it's actually cheaper than Figma's Professional plan (~$15/month).
-Monthly billing is available but costs more per seat, so commit annually if you can.
+At $10/month per editor on annual billing, it actually costs less than Figma's Professional plan (~$15/month).
+Monthly billing is available but costs more per seat, so lock in annual billing if you can.

-Viewers and commenters don't need a paid seat, which matters a lot if you've got a big team with lots of stakeholders who just need to review work.
+Viewers and commenters don't need a paid seat, which matters a lot if you've got a large team with lots of stakeholders who just need to review work.

 👉 Try Sketch free for 30 days: Sketch